The Families Rising Philosophy

-Families Rising advocates for family reunification as a critical component of child welfare, focusing on the benefits and processes involved in restoring children to their biological families and/or birth parents when it is in their best interest.
-In the 2024 report from the National Council for Adoption, they found that “Just under half (46%) of children who exited foster care were reunified with their families, while 27% were adopted and 11% exited into guardianship placements.”
-We advocate for:
+Families Rising advocates for family reunification as a critical component of child welfare, focusing on the benefits and processes involved in restoring children to their first families and/or birth parents when it is in their best interest.
+In the 2024 report from the National Council for Adoption, they found that “Just under half (45%) of children who exited foster care were reunified with their families, while 27% were adopted and 11% exited into guardianship placements.”

 • A Child-Centered Approach: This approach prioritizes the well-being and specific needs of the child in foster care and/or the adoption process.
 This ensures that their voice is heard and considered in the reunification process.

-• Support for Birth Families: Organizations and agencies should offer comprehensive post care support services tailored to address the specific challenges that led to the child’s initial separation.
+• Support for First Families: Organizations and agencies should offer comprehensive post-care support services for the whole family, tailored to address the specific challenges that led to the child’s initial separation.
 Focusing on this helps facilitate a successful and sustainable reunification.

 • Intentional Check-Ins: Ongoing support is key.
-The work done post reunification helps to maintain family stability and ensure the child’s safety.
-Post care services should be in partnership with the family to assess needs, set goals, coordinate services, build and reinforce learned skills, and provide crisis intervention.
+The work done post-reunification helps maintain family stability and ensure the child’s safety.
+Post-care services should be in partnership with the family to assess needs, set goals, coordinate services, build and reinforce learned skills, and provide crisis intervention.

 At Families Rising, we believe reunification is integral to our mission of promoting family preservation and enhancing the holistic well-being of children (such as a sense of self).
-At Families Rising we believe that the efforts made after reunification play a vital role in fostering family stability and ensuring the child’s safety.
+We believe that the efforts made after reunification play a vital role in fostering whole family stability and ensuring the child’s safety.

 Practice and Policy Recommendations: